GoogleChrome/ip-protection/Masked-Domain-List.md

 disqus.com                                       | Disqus                                                         | Not Impacted By Script Blocking
 disqusads.com                                    | Disqus                                                         | Not Impacted By Script Blocking
 disquscdn.com                                    | Disqus                                                         | Not Impacted By Script Blocking
-distiltag.com                                    | DistilNetworks                                                 | Not Impacted By Script Blocking
 jsrdn.com                                        | DistroScale                                                    | Not Impacted By Script Blocking
 adhese.com                                       | DoggybitesBV                                                   | Not Impacted By Script Blocking
-cnd4dd.com                                       | DoorDash                                                       | Not Impacted By Script Blocking
+cdn4dd.com                                       | DoorDash                                                       | Not Impacted By Script Blocking
 dotmetrics.net                                   | DotMetrics                                                     | Not Impacted By Script Blocking
 selectablemedia.com                              | DotdashMeredith                                                | Not Impacted By Script Blocking
 trackedweb.net                                   | Dotdigital                                                     | Not Impacted By Script Blocking
 doublepimp.com                                   | DoublePimp                                                     | Not Impacted By Script Blocking
 doublepositive.com                               | DoublePositive                                                 | Not Impacted By Script Blocking
 doubleverify.com                                 | DoubleVerify                                                   | Not Impacted By Script Blocking
-drift.com                                        | Drift                                                          | Not Impacted By Script Blocking
-driftt.com                                       | Drift                                                          | Not Impacted By Script Blocking
+dv.tech                                          | DoubleVerify                                                   | Not Impacted By Script Blocking
-lookery.com                                      | Drift                                                          | Not Impacted By Script Blocking
+dreamdata.cloud                                  | Dreamdata                                                      | Not Impacted By Script Blocking
 sleeknote.com                                    | Drip Global                                                    | Not Impacted By Script Blocking driveniq.com                                     | DrivenIQ                                                       | Not Impacted By Script Blocking
 dstillery.com                                    | Dstillery                                                      | Not Impacted By Script Blocking